 Webtrends BCP & DR planning take into account all relevant threats as well as the criticality of each part of the SaaS Solutions.
 Webtrends SaaS Solutions disaster recovery strategy focuses on the following priorities:

 - Protection of client’s website visitors from adverse impact

 Webtrends takes advantage of the distributed architecture of its SaaS Solutions to exercise critical aspects of its disaster recovery routinely when significant organizational or environmental changes are necessary.
 Other less critical aspects such as events affecting data storage are tested less frequently.

 Disaster recovery plans for the most critical parts of the solution (data collection) are exercise quarterly at minimum, and tabletop exercises performed annually for the data processing functions.

 Webtrends maintains Client Data within the Solutions production environment on fully redundant or replicated storage systems, utilizes a multi-tiered backup approach, and transfers backup media in locked containers for storage in a secured offsite location.
 Webtrends SaaS Solutions extends redundancy beyond storage through the entire infrastructure, from load balancers and processing engines, to power and telecommunication providers.
 Specifically:

 - Webtrends data collection environment (the most critical part of the infrastructure) is architected for high availability with >N+1 resiliency.
-Webtrends leverages global load balancing and multiple data centers in North America, Europe and Asia to ensure uninterrupted data collection.
+Webtrends leverages global load balancing and multiple data centers in North America and Europe to ensure uninterrupted data collection.